exosphere-project/exosphere/README.md

 ## Collaborate

 Talk to Exosphere developers and other users in real-time via [gitter](https://gitter.im/exosphere-app/community), or `#exosphere:matrix.org` on [Matrix / Riot](https://riot.im/app/#/room/#exosphere:matrix.org).
 The chat is bridged across both platforms, so join whichever you prefer.
+You can also [browse an archive](https://view.matrix.org/room/!qALrQaRCgWgkQcBoKG:matrix.org/) of the chat history.

 See also contributing.md for contributor guidelines.